staticfloat/docker-kernel-dev/README.md

-# Docker kernel dev env
+# Docker kernel dev environment

 Using the magic of virtualization, we will experiment with kernel features in `docker`.